 Favourites on the starfish’s menu include mollusks like clams, oysters and snails.
 And it has a pretty impressive way of eating!
 After attaching its body to the chosen prey, the starfish extends its stomach out through its mouth.
 Substances (called enzymes) from the stomach then begin to digest the food.
 This allows the nutritious grub to pass inside the stomach, which in turn retracts back into the body where digestion is complete.
 Cool, eh?
 Tiny organisms that fall victim to the super starfish can be swallowed whole.

 Starfish predators include certain fish species, sharks, manta rays and even other starfish!
-To help protect themselves, these incredible invertebrates have evolved several effective defense mechanisms.
-As well as their tough, prickly, armor-like skin, some have striking colours that camouflage them amongst plants and coral, or scare off potential attackers.
+To help protect themselves, these incredible invertebrates have evolved several effective defence mechanisms.
+As well as their tough, prickly, armourlike skin, some have striking colours that camouflage them amongst plants and coral, or scare off potential attackers.
 And check this out, too – these cool creatures are able to regrow lost or damaged limbs!
 If under attack, some starfish will even shed an arm to escape the predator.
 Cunning stuff!

 Starfish facts